-- 2. The student fills out the petition, stating clearly the reasons for the request and providing any supporting evidence. - 3.
-The student signs the petition and returns it to the Registrar's Office.
-The registrar then passes the petition to the Undergraduate Dean.
-Upon the student's request, the registrar will also make an appointment for the student to speak with the Undergraduate Dean concerning the petition. - 4.
-The Undergraduate Dean considers the petition, and if he/she deems it necessary, consults with the Curricular Council. - The Undergraduate Dean approves or denies the petition and returns the petition with an explanation to the registrar who informs the student of the decision.
+- The student completes the Academic Petition form found in the Student tab in MyUJ, stating clearly the reasons for the request and providing any supporting evidence. - 2.
+The student submits the completed form, either in electronic or physical format, to the Undergraduate Dean - The Undergraduate Dean considers the petition, and if he/she deems it necessary, consults with the Curricular Council. - 4.
+The Undergraduate Dean approves or denies the petition and returns the petition with an explanation to the Registrar who informs the student of the decision.